 - Environmental Studies: ENV-242 or 272; ENV-332, 338, 340, 360, or 366

-- History: Any two History courses in the same area of concentration (U.S., European, Non-Western, or Comparative), one of which must be at the 300- or 400-level.
+- History: Any two History courses in the same area of concentration (U.S. and American, European and Mediterranean, non-Western, or world and comparative), one of which must be at the 300- or 400-level.

 - Media and Communications Studies: MCS-201, 220, 254, 330, 331, 363

 An introduction to the social and political history of museums, as well as the structure, function and practices of museums in America and Europe.
 The Berman Museum will be our laboratory, and independent projects will focus on objects from the Museum’s collections.
 Outside scholars and specialists will offer in-depth examination of selected topics.
 Visits are made to regional museums.
 The course will run Spring semester every two years, beginning Spring 2016.
 Three hours per week.
 Four semester hours.
 (A.)